AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/profile-merge/how-profile-merge-rule-enhancements-impact-segmentation-activation-and-reporting.md

 ---
-title: How Profile Merge Rule Enhancements Impact Segmentation, Activation, and Reporting
+title: How Profile Merge Rule enhancements impact segmentation, activation, and reporting
 description: Understanding how Profile Merge Rule Enhancements will impact Total Trait and Segment Populations in the Audience Manager UI
 feature: Profile Merge
 topics: